LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/tech_stack.md

 <dt>Image loading</dt>
 <dd>
 This was something that was expected to be simpler but unfortunately it wasn't.
-Popular kotlin libraries do not support multiplatform yet and the only library that advertised it was <a href="https://github.com/Kamel-Media/Kamel">Kamel</a>
-which had a major bug while rendering large images, which took a long time to be considered (and possibly has not been fixed yet).
+In the beginning the project used the <a href="https://github.com/Kamel-Media/Kamel">Kamel</a> library which had a major bug while rendering large images, which took a long time to be considered.
 The project was already relying on Kamel for many things, from loading images on demand to Markdown rendering, so deciding to switch was not easy at all.
-In the end, the iOS part of the project continues using it (Raccoon for iOS has by far bigger problems than image rendering, being a virtually inexistent platform) while the Android counterpart was migrated to <a href="https://github.com/coil-kt/coil">Coil</a>.
-Things will change when Coil 3.x will be release, because it will go multiplatform as well.
+So as a first step,
+<a href="https://github.com/coil-kt/coil">Coil</a> 2.x was adopted on Android while keeping Kamel
+on iOS and, finally, when Coil 3.x became stable with multiplatform support all the project has been completely migrated.
 </dd>

 <dt>Preference storage</dt>